Call today: (313) 818-3238

 • Tier III — Tier III offenses are the most serious sex offenses and include offenses such as 1st-degree criminal sexual conduct, 2nd-degree criminal sexual conduct involving a victim under age 13, or assault with intent to commit criminal sexual conduct involving penetration.
 Tier III offenders stay in the public registry for life and must verify their information four times per year.

-Penalties for Failure to Register as a Sex Offender in Michigan
+Penalties for Failing to Register as a Sex Offender in Michigan

 Under Section 28.729 of the Michigan Sex Offender Registration Act, willfully failing to register or to verify your information with law enforcement as required is a felony offense.
 The statutory penalties include: